datacamp/community-courses-r-yelp-and-the-search-for-good-indian-food/chapter1.md

 msg1 <- "Try again!"
 msg2 <- "Not so good...
 Maybe have a look at the hint." msg3 <- "Incorrect.
 Maybe have a look at the hint." msg4 <- "Very good!
 You found the total.
-Let's Start manipulating the star reviews!" test_mc(correct = 4, feedback_msgs = c(msg1, msg2, msg3, msg4))
+Let's start manipulating the star reviews!" test_mc(correct = 4, feedback_msgs = c(msg1, msg2, msg3, msg4))
 ```